dmendel/bindata/manual.md

 ### Fixed Sized Strings

-Fixed sized strings may have a set length.
+Fixed sized strings may have a set length (in bytes).
 If an assigned value is shorter than this length, it will be padded to this length.
 If no length is set, the length is taken to be the length of the assigned value.

 There are several parameters that are specific to fixed sized strings.

 `:read_length`

-:   The length to use when reading a value.
+:   The length in bytes to use when reading a value.

         obj = BinData::String.new(:read_length => 5)
         obj.read("abcdefghij")